Spacebrew/spacebrewUnity/README.md

 A Spacebrew client library for Unity3D.

+## Usage

-Usage: This is a unitypackage which can be imported into your Unity project.
-Drag the Spacebrew prefab contained within the Spacebrew folder into your project hierarchy.
-This contains two scripts:
+This is a Unity Package which can be imported into your Unity project.
+Use the Unity Package Manager to import this git repo into your project ([Detailed instructions](#import-details))

-SpacebrewClient: This is where you configure your Spacebrew client to point to your desired server and setup your publishers and subscribers.
+__SpacebrewClient__: This is where you configure your Spacebrew client to point to your desired server and setup your publishers and subscribers.

 ![Alt text](/screenshots/Capture.PNG "Spacebrew Client")

-SpacebrewEvents: This is what you attach to your game object to have it send and receive Spacebrew events.
+__SpacebrewEvents__: This is what you attach to your game object to have it send and receive Spacebrew events.

 	SpacebrewClient sbClient;